basicReed/Jobly-App/README.md

 # Jobly Backend

-This is the Express backend for Jobly, version 2.
+This is the ReactJS frontend & Node.js/Express backend for Jobly, version 2.

 ## Description